 Quality of Life

 - According to Movoto’s Real Estate, Brewer was ranked #9 on the Safest Places in Maine.

 - Public safety departments

-- Police: The Police Department consists of twenty-two sworn officers that provide safety and security to the residents of, and the visitors to, the City of Brewer.
-The department utilizes two detective positions to investigate criminal offenses and fourteen officers on uniform patrol.
+- Police: The Police Department consists of twenty-one sworn officers that provide safety and security to the residents of, and the visitors to, the City of Brewer.
+The department utilizes two detective positions to investigate criminal offenses and thirteen officers on uniform patrol.
 Two patrol officers are assigned to the SRO position (School Resource Officer) and spend their days at the Brewer schools, working closely with students, teachers, and administrators to ensure the safety of the students.
+The Brewer Police Department has an officer assigned full time to the Maine Drug Enforcement Agency.
 The centrally located public safety facility on Parkway South enables them to respond within minutes to any part of the City.
 The Brewer Police Department is a proactive department interacting with citizens in a partnership to help keep Brewer a safe place to live, work and visit.

 - Fire and Emergency Medical Services (EMS): Brewer employs a full-time Public Safety Director and Depuyy Chief along with 4 full-time Officers (2 Lieutenants & 2 Captains).
 We also have 13 full-time firefighters, 1 part-time Captain and 3 part-time firefighters.
 The centrally located public safety facility on Parkway South enables them to respond within minutes to any part of the City.
 The department provides ambulance services, water and ice rescue services and hazardous materials response in addition to fire suppression.
 The fire department also provides mutual aid to all of the surrounding communities.

 - In a 2015 U.S. News & World Report “Best High Schools” edition, Brewer High School ranked #5 in the state of Maine and ranked #669 nationwide.